PremDS/flutter-authentication-auth0/README.md

 # Futter Authentication with Open Auth0

 A basic authentication project in flutter.
-Auth0 is used for authenticating the users.
+Auth0 is used for authenticating the users.Flutter secure storage is used in project for storing the user details in local.

 ## Getting Started